pooja2512/jekyll-now/_posts/2018-08-17-A-B_testing.md

 **Probability**

-Probability of conversion rate for treatment group was 0.1188 and for control group it was 0.1203.
-Conversion rate for the treatment group was less than control group.
+The probability of conversion rate for the treatment group was 0.1188 and for the control group, it was 0.1203.
+The conversion rate for the treatment group was less than the control group.
 But to be sure that the obtained results are not just by chance I performed bootstrapping.

 **Hypothesis Testing**

 One of our class instructors suggests that bootstrapping can be used as a substitute for any statistical test that we would use in traditional statistics to talk about populations.
-This includes t-tests, F-tests, chi-squared - you name it, apparently we can do it with bootstrapping.
+This includes z-tests, t-tests, F-tests, chi-squared - you name it, apparently, we can do it with bootstrapping.

-I assumed that the old page is better unless the new page proves to be definitely better at a Type I error rate of 5%.
+I assumed that the old page is better unless the new page proves to be better at a Type I error rate of 5%.

 **Null Hypothesis H0 : p_new <= p_old**